jason-clark-2022/476-Bioinformatics-p2/README.txt

 data values.
 The following user input corresponds to the algorithm that will be run: u - UPGMA algorithm n - Neighbor Joining algorithm

-Note- The programs execution on the home server seems to mess with the print statements of the program and I cannot seem to figure out why this is.